 Agrikultur: The New Way of Running a Restaurant

-Agrikultur is a place that reaches beyond the boundaries of culinary tradition, while honoring food, flavor, sustainability and community.
+Agrikultur is a place that reaches beyond the boundaries of culinary tradition while honouring food, flavour, sustainability and community.
 The owners Filip and Joel take great pride in running a sustainable restaurant making use of seasonal harvest and daily produce, while at the same time caring about the well-being of everyone who works a Agrikultur.
 Last spring the two chefs opened their second place, a warm and social mini-restaurant and gin bar named Bar Agrikultur.

-We have meet with Joel Åhlin from Agrikultur to talk about their way of running a restaurant, their partnership and what it takes to be a great chef today.
+We have met with Joel Åhlin from Agrikultur to talk about their way of running a restaurant, their partnership, and what it takes to be a great chef today.

 Filip was born in Ljusdal in the Hälsingland region of Sweden.
-In 2014, he was named chef of the year in Sweden.
+In 2014, he was named Chef of the year in Sweden.
 Filip has been working in restaurants in Stockholm such as Restaurant Frantzén, Grill and Le Rouge before teaming up with Joel Åhlin who has worked in professional kitchens since his high-school years.
 With a background as Head Chef at restaurant Tjoget in Stockholm.
-In the end of 2015 they opened their first restaurant together and named it Agrikultur.
+At the end of 2015, they opened their first restaurant together and named it Agrikultur.

 Agrikultur welcomes guests to enjoy the seasonal Swedish produce in a warm, social, open-kitchen atmosphere.
-Filip & Joel celebrates seasonable harvest and daily produce by creating a dynamic fixed menu that seasonally changes.
-Agrikultur is a small intimate restaurant with 24 seats, two seating’s and a daily changing menu.
-The name Agrikultur is inspired by the very definition of agriculture: where the cultivation of plants, animals, seeds and grains sustain as well as enhance life in a delicious way.
+Filip & Joel celebrates the seasonable harvest and daily produce by creating a dynamic fixed menu that seasonally changes.
+Agrikultur is a small intimate restaurant with 24 seats, two seatings and a daily changing menu.
+The name Agrikultur is inspired by the very definition of agriculture: where the cultivation of plants, animals, seeds and grains sustain as well as deliciously enhance life.

 What is the story about Agrikultur?

-“We wanted to create a place that honored the work of the farmers.
+“We wanted to create a place that honoured the work of the farmers.
 We have a very humble approach.
-We are humble about the dedicated farmers who work hard everyday to produce local ingredients for us to use.
+We are humble about the dedicated farmers who work hard every day to produce local ingredients for us to use.
 Therefore, we use local Swedish produce only and work only with passionate local farmers.
 We don’t buy meat from South America.
-Actually, all the meat we are serving in the restaurant we hunt ourselves during the hunting season.
+All the meat we are serving in the restaurant we hunt ourselves during the hunting season.
 Everything down to what we serve on the plate, to how we treat our staff and view the cycle of food, has a focus on sustainability.”